googlecreativelab/sounds-in-space/README.md

     - The important folders are named ‘sounds’ and ‘layouts’.
 2. Next, copy those folders to each phone you want the experience to run on by repeating Step 2 - ‘Copy sound files to the first phone’.

+## Using a FLIC button
+<a name="flic-button"></a>

+In the FLIC app, when a button is clicked, double clicked, or held, send an 'Intent' action.
+In the Intent edit menu, set the 'Action (Optional)' field to "com.google.cl.syd.solo.flic.IntentToUnity" and press SAVE ACTION.

 ## General Notes
 <a name="general-notes"></a>